Curriculum Based Education

 Harvest Days

-Harvest Days takes place at the Ridgetown Campus of the University of Guelph in late September, early October over seven days.
-This program targets Grade 3 students mostly in Chatham-Kent.
-The students explore, through hands-on activities, How Plants Grow, Life of a Dairy Cow, Exploring Grains and Household Products, and Campus Wagon Ride.
-Pre and post activities, including classroom activities, are provided to the teachers.
+Harvest Days takes place at the Ridgetown Campus of the University of Guelph in late September and/or early October annually.
+This program targets Grade 3 students who will explore hands-on activities at various learning stations.
+Examples from past events include How Plants Grow, Life of a Dairy Cow, Exploring Grains and Household Products, and a Campus Wagon Ride.
+Pre and post classroom activities are provided to participating teachers.

 Spring Days

 Spring Days takes place in early June at the Animal Farm in Canatara Park in Sarnia.
-This program targets Grade 4 students in Sarnia-Lambton and covers such topics as Simple Machines, Living with Farm Animals, and Farm Foods for Healthy Living.
-This program runs over four days each year.
+This program is also for Grade 3 students who cycle through various learning stations.
+Past activities have included such topics as Simple Machines, Living with Farm Animals, Farm Foods for Healthy Living, A Visit with the Dairy Educator, and Soil and Plants.

 Science Education Partnership

-Lambton-Kent “Agriculture in the Classroom’s” only fundraiser to put on these programs is through our annual Gala fundraiser held at the Ridgetown Campus of the University of Guelph in the early spring of each year called “A Taste of Lambton-Kent“.
-This multi-course meal is an overwhelming success and includes wonderful food creations thanks to the Campus Chef Raymond.
-The silent and live auctions make for an interesting evening of fun and help us to raise funds for our organization.
-The generous sponsorship and ticket sales from this event help fund our education efforts throughout the year.
-Over the years, we have had excellent community support with donations assisting the committee in providing agricultural awareness to the consumers of tomorrow.
+Up until 2019, the committee’s only fundraiser was a Gala Dinner held at the Ridgetown Campus of the University of Guelph in the early spring of each year called “A Taste of Lambton-Kent”.
+This multi-course meal was an overwhelming success and included wonderful food creations.
+A silent and live auction capped off a fun evening and helped raise funds for our organization.
+Over the years, we have enjoyed excellent community support with donations that helped the committee provide agricultural awareness to the consumers of tomorrow.
+The committee hopes to return to organizing the Taste of Lambton Kent Gala Dinner again in the future.